 We can trust that nature inherently provides everything we need, and that she perfectly prepared us for the profound evolutionary opportunity we now face.
 The neocortex, which comprises 73% of the human brain, gives us the capacity to understand complex systems, and to creatively explore countless future possibilities.
 We also have technology, which can be used for globally sharing vital information and collaboratively creating entirely new solutions.

 Our environmental crisis poignantly draws us to dream together as one with our planet.
-When enough people share the dream, it will miraculously come to life.
+When enough people share the dream, it can miraculously come to life.
 Just like how all other miracles of nature emerged before it.(1)

 This is the point in our evolution where we must choose to become conscious co-creators with our planet and the larger forces of creation.
 We get to unite together in deep respect and love for all life.
 It’s time for us to awaken to the vibrant dream of our starship earth.
 Something truly wonderful awaits!